balena-io/docs/pages/learn/accounts/account.md

 ## Delete account

-If you wish to delete your \{{ $names.cloud.lower \}} account, go to your \[_Preferences_]\[prefs] page, and under the _Account Details_ tab, select the _Delete Account_ button.
+If you wish to delete your balenaCloud account, go to your \[_Preferences_]\[prefs] page, and under the _Account Details_ tab, select the _Delete Account_ button.
 You will need to confirm this action by entering your password.
 If your account does not have a password, you will be prompted to set one in your account preferences.
 Upon confirmation, the account will be permanently deleted, including all fleets and devices.
 If you would also like to request deletion of your data in accordance with GDPR, please refer to the instructions in our \[privacy policy]\[privacy-policy].

 \[signup]:\{{ $links.dashboardUrl \}}/signup \[login]:\{{ $links.dashboardUrl \}}/login \[prefs]:\{{ $links.dashboardUrl \}}/preferences?tab=details \[password-reset]:\{{ $links.dashboardUrl \}}/password-reset \[privacy-policy]:\{{ $links.mainSiteUrl \}}/privacy-policy/